zengguobing/MLE-MPPL/README.md

 # MLE-MPPL
 This repository includes the MATLAB code for the MLE-MPPL algorithm on dual polarimetric Sentinel-1 dataset.
 ## sample dataset
-The dataset includes 30 VV–VH Sentinel-1A interferometric wide swath SLC images acquired from December 10, 2017 to December 29, 2018.
+The sample dataset includes 30 VV–VH Sentinel-1A interferometric wide swath SLC images acquired from December 10, 2017 to December 29, 2018.
 And the SLC data are coregistered and ground steered.
 ## usage
 Run the main.m script within MATLAB environment.
 ## citation